tmatic-trading/crypto-platform/README.md

 ```Python
 Bitmex["XBTUSD"].sell(bot=bot)
 ```
-Sends a sell order, qty of XBTUSD ```minOrderQty``` is 100, price is equal the first ask in the order book.
+Sends a sell order, qty of XBTUSD ```minOrderQty``` is 100, price is equal to the first ask in the order book.

 ```Python
 Bitmex["XBTUSD"].sell(bot=bot, qty=200)
 ```
-Sends a sell order, qty is 200, price is equal the first ask in the order book.
+Sends a sell order, qty is 200, price is equal to the first ask in the order book.

 ```Python
 Bitmex["XBTUSD"].buy(bot=bot, qty=200, move=True)
 ```

-Sends a buy order, qty is 200, price is equal the first bid in the order book.
+Sends a buy order, qty is 200, price is equal to the first bid in the order book.
 Checks for open buy orders on ```XBTUSD``` for this bot and if there are any, takes the last order and moves it to the new price.
 If not, places a new order.

 ```Python
 Bitmex["XBTUSD"].buy(bot=bot, qty=200, price=50000, move=True)